 Security Awareness and Crime Prevention Programs

 It is the philosophy of the University of Maine that preventing crime is preferable to dealing with crime after it has occurred.
 A primary vehicle for accomplishing this philosophy is the UMaine Police Department’s crime prevention program.
 All UMaine police officers are certified campus crime prevention practitioners.
-Our crime prevention program concentrates on the dual concept of eliminating or minimizing criminal opportunities, whenever possible, and encouraging students and employees to be responsible for their own security and the security of others.
+Our crime prevention program concentrates on the dual concept of eliminating or minimizing criminal opportunities, and encouraging students and employees to be responsible for their own security and the security of others.
 The following is a listing of the crime prevention programs and projects in use at the University of Maine.

 Print This Page